 4. Give the bra a break

 The bra is not ubiquitous throughout the world now, nor was it ever natural to our physiology.
-Push up and tight bras can reduce circulation and lymphatic flow to the breast tissue, which could potentially increase risk for disease.
+Push up and tight bras can reduce circulation and lymphatic flow to the breast tissue, which could potentially increase the risk for disease.
 However, at this point, there aren’t any studies that prove bras to be harmful.
 But, if you’re just hanging out at home for the day (and aren’t expecting company), maybe give the bra a break.
 The entire body needs circulation and lymph flow, including the breasts.

-5. Eat healthy for healthy breasts
+5. Eat right for healthy breasts

 There are a number of changes you can make in your diet to promote healthy breast tissue…

 Foods for breast health